 Do you ever spend your days on your laptop, looking for clues, easter eggs or hints in the MCU movies of what’s planned for the future releases?
 How many of us jump onto Reddit, Screenrant, Hobby Nation or any other forum to discuss the movies, characters, plots and the differences from the comics once we see an MCU movie in the theatres?
 And even way after if a leak or rumor spreads about an announcement?
 Count me in… back in the day, we used to get just one movie every year or two, and now we’re super spoiled with 3-4 movies a year!
 But if anything, with the MCU expanding with Series on Disney+, we’re genuinely entering a much bigger Marvel universe than anyone would’ve anticipated.

-In the last blog, we talked about what’s to come on Spider-Man’s side, given Sony and Disney’s renewed agreement.
+We talked about what’s to come on Spider-Man’s side, given Sony and Disney’s renewed agreement.
 This post, we’ll focus a bit more on what happens with what might be happening in outer space… with Thor and the Guardians of the Galaxy!

 Thor: The God of Thunder’s Journey